-I eat well, exercise, and sleep as much as I can so that I can enjoy every moment of my life to the fullest.
+I eat well, exercise, and sleep as much as I can so that I can have the energy to enjoy every moment of my life to the fullest.
 I like to meditate to keep my mind clear and calm to better handle the daily challenges of life (see the "SLEEP" tab on the left).

 My favorite TV shows are Futurama (I’ve seen every episode at least three times), Bob’s Burgers (at least two times), Parks and Rec (at least two times); and my favorite movie is Interstellar.
 Otherwise, my wife and I don't watch TV at our home.

-I am grateful to be a teacher, to be surrounded by so much knowledge and so many uniquely brilliant people.
+I am grateful to be a teacher, to be surrounded by so much knowledge and so many uniquely brilliant colleagues and students.